famsf/insights/README.md

  * `composer install`
  * `vagrant up`
 1. You will be prompted for the administration password on your host machine.
 Obey.
-1. SSH in and install Butler for the styleguide and compile sass:
+1. Access VM via SSH and install Butler for the styleguide and compile sass:
 ```
-    cd styleguide
-    composer install
     vagrant ssh
     cd /var/www/drupal-skeleton.local/styleguide
+    composer install
+    npm install
     npm run butler -- sass

 ```